 This video explores whether a knife can penetrate Oobleck, a non-Newtonian fluid.
 The experiment likely involves testing the cutting or stabbing capabilities of a knife against this unique substance, which exhibits properties of both liquids and solids.
 The title suggests a direct test of the knife's performance in this unusual medium.

-This video explores the potential of oobleck (a cornstarch and water mixture) as a cost-effective ballistic testing medium.
-Through a series of tests with various calibers, from .22 LR to .50 BMG, the experiment demonstrates oobleck's surprising ability to slow and stop projectiles.
-The results highlight how factors like bullet velocity and surface area influence penetration depth, offering valuable insights into terminal ballistics.
+This video from Demolition Ranch, featuring Matt Carriker, explores the potential of oobleck (a non-Newtonian fluid) as a ballistic protection medium.
+Through practical testing with various firearms and calibers, from .22 LR to .50 BMG, the experiment demonstrates how oobleck's shear-thickening properties can effectively slow or stop projectiles.
+The results offer unique insights into material science applied to defense concepts.

 This experiment tests Oobleck's ability to stop bullets, revealing it's surprisingly effective against high-energy rounds.
 While lower handgun calibers like .22 LR were stopped, 9mm and .45 ACP penetrated.
 However, the .44 Magnum and even rifle rounds like 5.56 NATO and 7.62x39mm were successfully halted by the non-Newtonian fluid.
 The depth and orientation of the Oobleck significantly impacted its stopping power.